Dosta! Congress Prize

 Honouring municipalities' efforts for Roma inclusion

 The Dosta!
 Congress Prize is awarded biannually to three municipalities from Council of Europe member States that have implemented innovative and creative initiatives to effectively ensure the long-term inclusion of the Roma and Traveller communities within their borders, while respecting the diversity of these communities and ensuring their active participation in democratic life.

 7th Dosta!
-Congress Prize: Call for applications - 2019
+Congress Prize: Call for applications - 2020 (extended deadline!)

 The application for the 7th edition of the Dosta!-Congress Prize for Municipalities is now open to municipalities/local authorities from Council of Europe member states who have run projects in 2017 and 2018 targeting Roma and/or Travellers.

-The top three projects will receive the prize during a ceremony organised on the occasion of the Congress’ 37th Plenary Session which will take place at the Council of Europe headquaters in Strasbourg on 29-31 October 2019.
+The top three projects will receive the prize during a ceremony organised on the occasion of the Congress’ 38th Plenary Session which will take place at the Council of Europe headquaters in Strasbourg in March 2020.

-The deadline for submission of applications is 30 June 2019.
+The deadline for submission of applications is 1 October 2019 (new deadline).